kmaritripley/kmaritripley.github.io/_projects/winter_fire.md

   thumbnail: /projects/winter_fire/winter_fire_thumb.jpg
 ---

-This is the winter fire project page.
+This painting is for sale for $1,200.

+This is a painting I did in 2006.
+I really like.